seifane/aur-build-server/README.md

   That may not be the best method for all AUR packages.
   Include a way to force some packages to always be rebuilt.
 - [ ] Probably better api than only GET routes ?
-- [ ] Make use of a proper logging library